 Founded in 1920, the Tampa Museum of Art features engaging exhibits and rotating exhibitions.
 It houses one of the largest Greek and Roman antiquities collections in the southeastern U.S. The museum features sculpture, photography, painting, new media, and more.
 Located along the Riverwalk next to Curtis Hixon Park, it’s a great place to hang out for the day during the long Labor Day Weekend.
-Tickets start at $15.
+Tickets start at $25 for general admission.

 Places to Eat Along the Riverwalk